Sixty-six (card game): Scoring

 The team that bid highest must make their bid in order to score.
 Failure to do so results in a reduction of points.
 At the end of the hand, teams count up their points and add in the points of any called marriages.
 If the marriage wasn't led, it isn't scored.

 For the opponents, for every 33 points, score one on the scorecards.
 For the bidding team, if they made their bid, score one on the scorecard for every 33 points.
 If they were set, remove the bid from their scorecard.

 In close matches, the rule is "bidders out".
 Meaning that if both teams pass 15 on the last hand, the team that won the bid, is the winner.

-It is important to note that there is no penalty in underbidding.
+There is no penalty in underbidding.
 If a player overbids, however, his partner is set to bid again.
 The opposing team gets points based on what they collect.
 If they collect 35 points, they make one on the scorecard.